-It is the responsibility of the Product Owner to determine the remaining work necessary for achieving the vision during the Sprint Review.
+It is the responsibility of the Product Owner to determine during the Sprint Review the remaining work to achieve the vision.
 Progress is measured by comparing the currently remaining work with the work remaining at the previous Sprint Review.
 This information is made transparent for all stakeholders.
 The Product Owner can use a Burn Down or a Burn Up chart.